What is Firstcheck?

 How do I use the Firstcheck SkinScope?

-- Attach the Firstcheck SkinScope™ over the camera lens on your device.
+- Stick the SkinScope™ directly over the smartphone camera lens.

-- Once attached, rest the Firstcheck SkinScope™ directly down on to your skin (pressed to your skin the image is optimally focussed and “camera shake” is avoided).
+- Press the SkinScope™ directly down on to your moistened skin.
+Pressed to your skin, the image is optimally focussed, “camera shake” is avoided and any air bubbles in the fluid are removed.

-- Simply take the photo on your device as per normal – it’s as simple as that!
+- Simply take the photo on your device as normal (using the ‘tap to focus’ feature) making sure you are in well-lit area.

 You can also watch a video of the SkinScope™ in action on our How it Works page.